mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Laen-Laen, what's wrong?"

-He shifted his legs a little to reveal a kaln dressed in strange kelp clothing curled into a ball at Laen-Laen's belly.
+He shifted his legs a little to reveal a maman, aged somewhere between a child and an adult, dressed in strange kelp clothing and curled into a ball at Laen-Laen's belly.

 "Oh my goodness," she exclaimed, reaching for hae hand, "Are you ok?"